-Appropriate follow-up after blood pressure measurement is a pivotal component in preventing the progression of hypertension and the development of heart disease.
-Detection of marginally or fully elevated blood pressure by a specialty clinician warrants referral to a provider familiar with the management of hypertension and prehypertension.
-The 2010 ACCF/AHA Guideline for the Assessment of Cardiovascular Risk in Asymptomatic Adults continues to support using a global risk score such as the Framingham Risk Score, to assess risk of coronary heart disease (CHD) in all asymptomatic adults (6).
-Lifestyle modifications have demonstrated effectiveness in lowering blood pressure (7).
+Lifestyle modifications have demonstrated effectiveness in lowering blood pressure (6).
 The synergistic effect of several lifestyle modifications results in greater benefits than a single modification alone.
 Baseline diagnostic/laboratory testing establishes if a co-existing underlying condition is the etiology of hypertension and evaluates if end organ damage from hypertension has already occurred.
-Landmark trials such as ALLHAT have repeatedly proven the efficacy of pharmacologic therapy to control blood pressure and reduce the complications of hypertension.
+Landmark trials such as the Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial (ALLHAT) have repeatedly proven the efficacy of pharmacologic therapy to control blood pressure and reduce the complications of hypertension.
 A review of 35 studies found that the pharmacist-led interventions involved medication counseling and patient education.
-Twenty-nine of the 35 studies showed statistically significant improvement in BP levels of the intervention groups at follow-up (8).
-Follow-up intervals based on blood pressure control have been established by the 2017 ACC/AHA guideline and the USPSTF.
+Twenty-nine of the 35 studies showed statistically significant improvement in BP levels of the intervention groups at follow-up (7).
+Follow-up intervals based on blood pressure control have been established by the 2017 ACC/AHA guideline and the United States Preventive Services Task Force (USPSTF).